Control Data Corporation (articles, pictures, etc.)

 will the USA lead in quantum computing?

 Patrick James Hanratty: ICEM/DDN, which we mostly thought of as 2.5-D parametric/wire-frame CAD/CAM/CAE software, started as his software.
 CDC had half a dozen guys who ported it to run on Cybers and we paid a small percentage on sales back to Hanratty (on a value-added resale basis), who was supposed to do bug repairs and enhancements.
 But he & his guys could not keep up with our customers' demands.
 So, CDC paid them a big chunk of money, hired up, and took on those bug repairs and enhancements.
-I think they must have hired at least half of the U of Minnesota computer science & mechanical engineering students for at least 2-3 years, a couple from Illinois, 1 or 2 from Purdue, etc., and quite a few CDC internal transfers, as the "manufacturing data center" was converted into the Computer-Integrated Manuacturing (CIM) division.
+I think they must have hired at least half of the U of Minnesota computer science & mechanical engineering student new grads for at least 2-3 years, a couple from Illinois, 1 or 2 from Purdue, etc., and quite a few CDC internal transfers, as the "manufacturing data center" was converted into the Computer-Integrated Manuacturing (CIM) division.
 That was about the same time Hanratty released Anvil; I remember seeing their display at a computer graphics conference the Summer we were working on a direct from ComputerVision to ICEM/DDN design file transfer program... which was never sold, nor used except in testing it.

 The start-up group, Manufacturing Tech Data Center, had ported ICEM/DDN to run on Data General minicomputers, and we had a small office in the San Diego area, North of UCSD, South of Del Mar, along Sorrento Valley Road, that took care of DG-specific matters.